 - Door Sweep/Seal Kit – A great addition to solid core doors, these adjustable surface-mounted seals are inexpensive, easy to install, and have a big impact on noise reduction.

-- QT-4005 or 4010 – This is a heavy-duty vibration-reduction pad that’s easy to use and cost-effective.
+- GenieMat RST – This is a heavy-duty vibration-reduction pad that’s easy to use and cost-effective.
 Able to serve as a finished floor surface covering an entire gym or fitness studio, this mat is also great for use under machines – and its textured surface helps prevent slipping or unwanted movement.

-- Anti-Vibe – Since ducts can carry a lot of vibration, this liquid damping paste for ductwork can reduce rattling noises in air ducts.
+- Since ducts can carry a lot of vibration, a liquid damping paste for ductwork can reduce rattling noises in air ducts.
+Call for details.

 For more in-depth projects, such as building from the ground up or remodeling, a few other options provide ideal solutions: